vramirez1/gae_exercise/README.md

 Exercise
 --------
 __At every step, remember to push the changes to your repository.
 To do so, use the GUI to commit your changes, then push them.
 On a CLI, use git add [file]... to add files in the list to commit, so all the files you edited and created. then git commit -m "commit message" to commit the changes.
-Then git push , to push them to the repository on GitHub__
+Then git push , to push them to the repository on GitHub.__

 1. Create an app
 *Use the gae_exercise repository to create an app*